iTracerFacer/Moose_BomberEscort/README.md

 - `BOMBER1:RTB` — Custom RTB point
 - `RESPAWN1` — Respawn last mission

-See the in-game "Quick Start Guide" or `MARKER_GUIDE.md` for full details.

 ## Configuration

 Edit the `BOMBER_ESCORT_CONFIG` table in the script to adjust: